SUNDAY, FEBRUARY 15

 Kristen M. Smith, Ph.D., Scientist II, Bionomics, Inc.

-SC20: Using Preclinical Models in Oncology to Inform First-Man-Trial Design: Tools and Techniques
+SC20: Using PreFSC12clinical Models in Oncology to Inform First-Man-Trial Design: Tools and Techniques

 Arijit Chakravarty, Ph.D., Director, Modeling & Simulation (DMPK), Takeda Pharmaceutical International Co.

-Speaker to be Announced, Lab of Charles Chiu, M.D., Ph.D., University of California San Francisco
+Charles Chiu, M.D., Ph.D., Assistant Professor, Lab Medicine and Medicine, Infectious Diseases, University of California San Francisco

 * Separate Registration Require or All Access Registration.